 For the Mawell-Estate scenario, the three-year window runs from April 2026 to April 2029.
 During that period: neither sister can reduce her 50/50 shareholding in Mawell Properties Ltd in a way that would constitute a capital withdrawal from the underlying partnership-incorporation arrangement; the partnership cannot be formally dissolved in a manner that returns the underlying property value to the partners; partner loan accounts cannot be repaid in a way that constitutes capital withdrawal.
 After April 2029 the constraint falls away and the sisters can restructure the company shareholding freely (gifts to family members, share-class changes, share buybacks all become available).

-The seven-year framing that appears in older practitioner content is incorrect on Schedule 15.
-The seven-year window is the IHT PET clock and is unconnected with the SDLT-side anti-withdrawal mechanic, which is three years (not seven, not five).
-Practitioner content quoting seven years has confused regimes; the operative period is the verbatim "period of three years beginning with the date of the land transfer".
+Ignore the seven-year framing you may have read elsewhere.
+The seven-year window is the IHT PET clock and has nothing to do with the SDLT anti-withdrawal mechanic, which is three years (not seven, not five).
+Older content quoting seven years has muddled the two regimes; the operative period is the verbatim "period of three years beginning with the date of the land transfer".

 The genuine-partnership substance requirement and the s.75A Ramsay attack

-Schedule 15 itself contains no statutory minimum period for partnership operation pre-transfer.
-The substance requirement comes from HMRC's enforcement of the general anti-avoidance code under FA 2003 s.75A (the Ramsay code), administered through the SDLT manual at SDLTM09050+.
-Where HMRC concludes that a partnership has been constructed shortly before incorporation purely to access Schedule 15 SLP, the s.75A challenge may apply: HMRC ignores the partnership for SDLT purposes and treats the transfer as a direct individual-to-company transaction, recovering full market-value SDLT plus interest and penalties.
+Schedule 15 sets no statutory minimum period for how long the partnership must have operated before the transfer.
+The pressure comes from HMRC's general anti-avoidance code under FA 2003 s.75A (the Ramsay code), administered through the SDLT manual at SDLTM09050+.
+If HMRC decides your partnership was put together shortly before incorporation purely to reach Schedule 15 SLP, s.75A lets it ignore the partnership for SDLT purposes and treat the move as a direct transfer from you to your company, clawing back full market-value SDLT plus interest and penalties.

-The working safe-harbour, applied by specialist property-incorporation advisers and consistent with HMRC's post-Project Blue stance: at least two complete tax years of genuine partnership operation pre-transfer.
-The two-year benchmark is not statutory but operates as the practical threshold below which HMRC routinely opens enquiries and above which the substance test passes in most cases.
-Three years gives stronger ground; one year invites enquiry; six months or less invites near-certain challenge.
+The working safe-harbour that specialist property-incorporation advisers apply, consistent with HMRC's post-Project Blue stance, is at least two complete tax years of genuine partnership operation before the transfer.
+The two-year benchmark is not statutory, but in practice it is the line below which HMRC routinely opens enquiries and above which the substance test passes in most cases.
+Three years gives you stronger ground; one year invites an enquiry; six months or less invites near-certain challenge.

-Five evidence categories carry the substance test in practice.
+Five kinds of evidence carry the substance test in practice.
 Partnership tax returns under SA800 filed for each completed tax year of operation.
-Partnership accounting records maintained separately (commercial accounting software preferred over spreadsheets).
-A partnership bank account in the partnership name with all rental income and partnership expenses flowing through.
+Partnership accounting records kept separately (commercial accounting software beats spreadsheets here).
+A partnership bank account in the partnership name, with all rental income and partnership expenses flowing through it.
 Joint borrowing on partnership mortgages where the properties are debt-financed.
-Operational practice (tenancy agreements, contractor invoicing, tenant correspondence) running through the partnership identity.
-Four or five of these in place for two-plus years substantially reduces the s.75A challenge probability; one or two of them barely registers as substance.
+And operational practice (tenancy agreements, contractor invoicing, tenant correspondence) running through the partnership identity.
+Get four or five of these in place for two-plus years and your s.75A challenge risk drops sharply; one or two of them barely registers as substance.

-The HMRC manual reference distinction matters.
+Get the manual reference right too.
 SDLTM33500+ is the partnership-transactions manual, the correct reference for Schedule 15 mechanics under the para 10 / para 18 framework.
 SDLTM09050+ is the s.75A Ramsay manual, a different territory covering general anti-avoidance.
-Practitioner content that cites SDLTM09050 for partnership transfers has confused the two manual streams; the structural implication of citing the wrong manual is to conflate statutorily-authorised relief with anti-avoidance enquiry territory, which mischaracterises the legal position of a genuine partnership-incorporation arrangement.
+Content that cites SDLTM09050 for partnership transfers has crossed the two streams, and citing the wrong manual conflates statutorily-authorised relief with anti-avoidance enquiry territory, which misstates the legal position of a genuine partnership-incorporation.

 Scottish and Welsh equivalents: LBTT(S)A 2013 Sch 17 and LTTA 2017 Sch 7